-Why do people get trapped in a vicious circle of endeavouring to achieve and failing?
+Why do people get trapped in a circle of endeavouring to achieve and failing?
 Why does it happen that even when we lose weight, shine at our presentation, or get that job, we so often gain the weight back or still feel incompetent?
-Why does it often result in us losing what we have worked so hard to achieve?
+Why does it sometimes result in us losing what we have worked so hard to achieve?

 Whether we talk about weight management, low self-esteem or getting the job we desire, the key to attaining that goal is first assuring that we have the right mind-set and beliefs.
 Self-belief is one of the key ingredients of success.
 However, even when we work hard towards change and invest effort and self-discipline, we may still stumble and fall.
 Why is this the case?